Therapy for Women 40+

-A calm, culturally attuned space for emotional healing and growth.
+A calm, culturally attuned space to work through anxiety, overwhelm, and major life transitions.

 When life feels heavy, you deserve space to breathe.